 You can either tell the program to Show all files or select which types of supported files it should display.

 Turn off Highlight to distinguish bitmap/vector/video/sound to prevent the Browser from color-highlighting files by type in the Details viewing mode.
-Turn off Show folders in Browser to prevent the Browser from displaying folders.

 Catalog